rupeshtiwari/future-blogs/_posts/2022-03-26-microsoft-azure-services-and-concepts.md

   - webdev
   - azure
   - tutorial
-  - az900
+  - az 900
 ---

 > Learn everything you should know about Azure Services and their concepts as a beginner.

 ## Azure Infrastructure and Management